 So, What Paint to Use and How to Prevent Wrought Iron Fence from Rusting?

-Before you go and pick the best type of paint for wrought iron fence and railings, be sure that you choose the right primer.
+Before you go and pick the best type of paint for wrought iron fences and railings, be sure that you choose the right primer.

-For most of the bare wrought iron surfaces, acid-based metal-etching primer provides the lasting base that can help you provide better painted finish.
+For most of the bare wrought iron surfaces, acid-based metal-etching primer provides the lasting base that can help you provide a better-painted finish.

-Make sure that you do not choose the latex or acrylic primers as it will not bond very well to the wrought iron surface due to its smooth and nonporous qualities.
+Make sure that you do not choose latex or acrylic primers as they will not bond very well to the wrought iron surface due to their smooth and nonporous qualities.